 ABOUT & CONTACT

-Originally from London, Victoria is a self taught composer for Film & TV, she’s worked hard to build strong relationships with filmmakers and has respectively worked on up to 12 high end film productions, combining her own unique experimental style with contemporary, minimal classical elements to film music scoring.
+Originally from London, Victoria is a self taught composer for Film & TV.
+She specialises in high end film productions, combining her own unique experimental style with contemporary, minimal classical elements of film music scoring.

 In 2011, she won Best Composer at Underwire Film Festival for Louise Marie Cooke's short film “First Bite”.
 This led her to the scoring of her first feature film “The Liability”, directed by Craig Viveiros and starring Tim Roth, Peter Mullan, Jack O’Connell and Talulah Riley among others.